torvalds/linux/Documentation/RCU/listRCU.rst

 The auditing example above tolerates stale data, as do most algorithms that are tracking external state.
-After all, given there is a delay from the time the external state changes before Linux becomes aware of the change, and so as noted earlier, a small quantity of additional RCU-induced staleness is generally not a problem.
+After all, given there is a delay from the time the external state changes before GNU/Linux becomes aware of the change, and so as noted earlier, a small quantity of additional RCU-induced staleness is generally not a problem.

 However, there are many examples where stale data cannot be tolerated.
-One example in the Linux kernel is the System V IPC (see the shm_lock() function in ipc/shm.c).
+One example in the GNU/Linux kernel is the System V IPC (see the shm_lock() function in ipc/shm.c).
 This code checks a *deleted* flag under a per-entry spinlock, and, if the *deleted* flag is set, pretends that the entry does not exist.
 For this to be helpful, the search function must